This one is about big momma, the WDW Full Marathon.

 Jackey wore a fantastic Victoria’s Secret tank that said I HATE RUNNING.
 I thought it was hilarious in a wonderfully sarcastic way and so did everyone else except for this one gal who questioned why she was there then.
 Geez.
 Lighten up, buttercup.

-I thought we’d be a bundle of nerves considering most of our previous conversations revolved around finishing, the color of our pee, hydration and poo, but we were still oddly calm.
+I thought we’d be a bundle of nerves considering most of our previous conversations revolved around finishing, the color of our pee, hydration and whether or no we were able to poo, but we were still oddly calm.
 Maybe because time was up and there was nothing more we could do to prepare.
 Besides, we did our training.
 We took care of ourselves the best we could pre-race … well, if you don’t count Mr. Bud Light.
 What was done was done and there was nothing left to worry about.

 But this is also when I made my biggest mistake of the day by grabbing only a Nature Valley granola bar for breakfast – my normal go-to, pre-race meal.
 It was so not enough.
 Not even close and something that would kick me in the rear come mile 22.